OrionFinanceAI/docs/docs/introduction/design_principles.md

 Anyone shall be able to make use of Orion's infrastructure to:
 - Launch a vault;
 - Deploy a strategy and build a track record;
+- Access performance data;
 - Provide or manage capital.

+By making vault deployment and strategy execution **permissionless**, Orion unlocks network effects and innovation from a wider ecosystem — from DAOs and quants to protocol-native asset managers.

 ## Transparency